-The land is administratively divided into 95 départements.
-The vineyards are fairly evenly distributed over three quarters of the surface.
-Under the protection and supervision of INAO There are about 400 AOP areas (quality wines) and about 100 IGP areas (land wines).
-In contrast to Italy (where this is 100% identical), there is little agreement with the political boundaries of the wine-growing regions:
+The country is administratively divided into 95 departments.
+The winegrowing areas are fairly evenly distributed over three quarters of the surface.
+Under the protection and supervision of INAO there are around 400 AOP areas (quality wines) and around 100 IGP areas (country wines).
+In contrast to Italy (where this is 100% identical) there is hardly any agreement with the political borders in the wine-growing regions:

-France is the first country to have geographically recorded its vineyards.
-This was done by setting legally valid areas and boundaries from which the specific quality of a wine can be clearly derived.
-This is unique and unmistakable by the appellation in question.
-The better a wine, the more accurate the provisions and, in general, the smaller the range.
+France was the first country to geographically map its wine-growing areas.
+This was done by establishing legally valid areas and limits from which the specific quality of a wine can be clearly derived.
+This is clear and unmistakable due to the appellation in question.
+The better a wine, the more precise the determinations and usually the smaller the range.
 The special system of "controlled origin" is under Appellation d'Origine Protégée described; it is controlled by the authority INAO,

-In August 2009, the EU wine market regulations became effective with fundamental changes to the wine names and quality levels.
-The designation AOC may alternatively be used.
+In August 2009, the EU wine market regulations came into effect with fundamental changes in wine names and quality levels.
+Alternatively, the designation AOC may continue to be used.
 They are (see also in detail under quality system ):

-Vin de France (Vins sans Indication Géographique = wines without geographical indication): replaced the earlier name Vin de table, For this, grape varieties from all over France are allowed.
-There are wines without and with details of grape varieties and / or vintage.
-Responsible is not like the quality wines and land wines the INAO but the association Anivin de France,
+Vin de France (Vins sans Indication Géographique = wines without a geographical indication): Replaces the previous name Vin de table, Grapes from all over France are allowed.
+There are wines without and with indication of grape varieties and / or vintage.
+The responsibility is not as with the quality wines and country wines INAO but the association Anivin de France,

-IGP (Vins avec Indication Géographique = wines with protected geographical indication): replaced the earlier name Vin de pays, The wines are subject to less strict production guidelines.
-Although recommended grape varieties and maximum yields are defined, there is more freedom than AOP.
-Other grape varieties than recommended may be used.
-It is hierarchically distinguished by size and scope in IGP regional, IGP départementales and IGP de petites zones.
+IGP (Vins avec Indication Géographique = wines with a protected geographical indication): Replaces the previous name Vin de pays, The wines are subject to less stringent production guidelines.
+Recommended grape varieties and maximum yields are defined, but there is more freedom than with AOP.
+Vine varieties other than those recommended can also be used.
+A hierarchical distinction is made between the size and the scope in IGP regional, IGP départementales and IGP de petites zones.
 The six largest regional IGP areas are Atlantique.
 Comté Tolosan.
-Comtés of Rhodania.
+Comtés Rhodania.
 Méditerranée.
 Pays d'Oc and Val de Loire,

-VDQS (Vin Délimité de Qualité Supérieure): The stage was created in 1949 as a preliminary stage for the AOC rank.
-The production guidelines must now be prepared according to AOP standards and proof of the relation to the terroir.
-These wines are thus highly classified to AOP.
+VDQS (Vin Délimité de Qualité Supérieure): The level was created in 1949 as a preliminary stage for the AOC rank.
+The production guidelines must now be prepared according to AOP standards and the relationship to the terroir must be demonstrated.
+These wines are thus highly classified as AOP.

 AOP (Appellation d'Origine Protégée): The new top of the quality pyramid.
-Compared to the old AOC, controls have been reinforced by independent bodies.
-There are the three levels AOP Cru (wines from a winery, location or parcel), AOP kommunal (wines from a municipality) and AOP regional (wines from one region).
-See detailed below Appellation d'Origine Protégée,
+Compared to the old AOC, controls have been strengthened by independent bodies.
+There are three levels: AOP Cru (wines from a winery, location or plot), AOP communal (wines from a community) and AOP regional (wines from a region).
+See in detail under Appellation d'Origine Protégée,

-Special Classification Systems: In addition to the EU compliant quality levels, there are some confusing classification systems in France that vary from region to region.
-These are, for example, those already mentioned Bordeaux Classification For Médoc and Sauterne from 1855, the Burgundy classification, as well as the regular classifications of Graves and Saint-Emilion, See a complete list below Grand Cru,
+Special classification systems: In addition to the EU-compliant quality levels, there are sometimes confusing classification systems in France that differ from region to region.
+These are, for example, those already mentioned Bordeaux Classification For Médoc and Sauterne from 1855, the Burgundy classification, as well as the classifications of Graves and Saint-Emilion, See a complete list at Grand Cru,

-Influential French wine writers or wine critic are or were Michel Bettane, Guy Bonnefoit, Pierre Brejoux Thierry Desseauve, Patrick Dussert Gerber Odette boat, Alexis Lichine, Émile Peynaud, Olivier Poussier, André Simon and Christian Vanneque, To the most important wine magazines or wine guides count the four works Guide des Vins, Hachette, Le Guide des Meilleurs Vins de France and Le Grand Guide des Vins.
+Influential French wine authors or wine critic are or were Michel Bettane, Guy Bonnefoit, Pierre Brejoux, Thierry Desseauve, Patrick Dussert Gerber, Odette boat, Alexis Lichine, Émile Peynaud, Olivier Poussier, André Simon and Christian Vanneque, To the most important wine magazines or wine guides count the four works of Guide des Vins, Hachette, Le Guide des Meilleurs Vins de France and Le Grand Guide des Vins.

-Besides national there are also some important international ones Wine-producing institutions headquartered in France for research and development, standards and standards as well as professional representation.
-These are CPVO (Community Plant Variety Office), FIJEV (Federation Internationale des Journalistes et Ecrivains des Vins et Spiritueux), IFV (Institut Français de Vigne et du Vin), INAO (National Institute of Appellations d'Origine), INRA (Institut National de la Recherche Agronomique), ISVV (Institute of Sciences of the Vigne et du Vin), OIV (Organization Internationale de la Vigne et du Vin) and UPOV (Union Internationale pour la Protection des Obtentions Végétales).
+In addition to national, there are also some important international ones Wine-producing institutions with headquarters in France for research and development, standards and norms as well as professional representations.
+These are CPVO (Community Plant Variety Office), FIJEV (Federation Internationale des Journalistes et Ecrivains des Vins et Spiritueux), IFV (Institut Français de la Vigne et du Vin), INAO (Institut National des Appellations d'Origine), INRA (Institut National de la Recherche Agronomique), ISVV (Institute of Sciences de la Vigne et du Vin), OIV (Organization Internationale de la Vigne et du Vin) and UPOV (Union Internationale pour la Protection des Obtentions Végétales).